Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

 First, we establish the existence of a point estimate for the mixing measure on the basis of the observed $\YYn$.
-Moreover, such point estimates have to admit a finite-sample probability bound of the following form: given $\YYn \sim Q*f$, there exist a point estimate $\hatQ_n$ such that under the $Q*f$ probability, there holds

-where $\delta_n$ and $\epsilon_n$ are suitable vanishing sequences.
+Moreover, such point estimates have to admit a finite-sample probability bound of the following form: given $\YYn\sim Q*f$, there exist a point estimate $\hatQ_n$ such that under the $Q*f$ probability, there holds where $\delta_n$ and $\varepsilon_n$ are suitable vanishing sequences.
 These finite-sample bounds are presented in Section~\ref{Sec-contraction}.
 The existence of $\hatQ_n$ will then be utilized in the construction of a suitable set $\BB_n$.
-In particular, one may pretend to have direct observations from the Dirichlet measures to construct the test sets, with a possible loss of accuracy captured by the demixing rate $\delta_n$.
+In particular, one may pretend to have direct observations from the Dirichlet measures to construct the test sets, with a possible loss of accuracy captured by the demixing rate~$\delta_n$.